-We advise employers in obtaining the business and work visas necessary to temporarily or permanently employ foreign nationals in the United States.
+We advise U.S. employers in obtaining the business and work visas necessary to temporarily or permanently employ foreign nationals.
 Further, we help foreign investors select the best type of visa for their needs.

-We assist employers in securing foreign national talent using a variety of work visas, including:
+The Hahn Loeser team assists employers in securing foreign national talent using a variety of work visas, including

 - E-1: Treaty Traders

 - H-2A and B: Temporary Guest Workers (Agricultural and Non-Agricultural)